Overview

 What you will study

-The research activity in GSA at University of Surrey includes access to our two research centres hosted within the school: Centre for Performance Philosophy and the Surrey Shakespeare Centre.
+GSA’s research activity at Surrey includes access to our two research centres hosted within the school: the Centre for Performance Philosophy and the Surrey Shakespeare Centre.

-PhD researchers on all programmes in GSA can expect three levels of research training and support:
+PhD researchers on all programmes at GSA can expect three levels of research training and support:

 - School-level training is offered in the form of interdisciplinary seminars, visiting speaker events and conferences.
 This includes events supporting the Centre for Performance Philosophy and the Surrey Shakespeare Centre.

-- PhD researchers also receive subject-specific feedback our biannual GSA PGR Symposium that allow you to share and develop ideas in a supportive environment.
+- PhD researchers also receive subject-specific feedback at our biannual GSA postgraduate symposium that allows you to share and develop ideas in a supportive environment.

-As a research conservatoire, we are fully equipped to offer dedicated time and support to practice research experiments and practical modes of knowledge enquiry.
+As a research conservatoire, we can offer dedicated time and support to practice research experiments and practical modes of knowledge enquiry.
 We welcome proposals that will result in an 80,000-word thesis or a practice research curated portfolio. (c.
 40,000).

 Research themes- Actor training